ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 **Other**:

 - [ ]  The optimal size of a page is up to 1000 words (1500 max)
-- [ ]  Limit number of hyperlinks to approximately 5 hyperlinks per 1000 words (excluding further reading section at the bottom of the page or product listings)
+- [ ]  Limit number of hyperlinks to approximately 5 per 1000 words (excluding further reading section at the bottom of the page or product listings)

 ### Objectivity {#objectivity}